 We award need-based scholarships to defray or eliminate training and racing costs for families who are unable to afford the full costs.
 We have also partnered with the Foundation for a College Education to introduce their participants to the sport of rowing, and bring then access to our competitive team.
 Norcal is committed to making the opportunity to row available to any athletes who want to train.

-Norcal practices out of the Bair Island Aquatic Center (BIAC) at the Port of Redwood City and races all over the country, though primarily in California.
-Norcal has top-of-the-line racing shells, including eights, fours, quads, doubles, pairs, and singles from Pocock, Vespoli, Sykes, Hudson, and Empacher.
+Norcal practices in two locations, Bair Island Aquatic Center (BIAC) and Westpoint Harbor, both located on the water in the Port of Redwood City and races all over the country, though primarily in California.
+Norcal has top-of-the-line racing shells, including eights, fours, quads, doubles, pairs, and singles.

 Crew is a team sport.
 It fosters a sense of team spirit, helping athletes develop both physical and mental toughness and broadening their horizons as they learn to trust and support others, while establishing their own sense of confidence and commitment.
 Those who stay with the sport generally remember it as a highlight in their lives.
 Crew is a lifelong sport with participants who row well into their seventies at masters regattas held throughout the country.